matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 .. _sect:txn_ids:

-The Client-Server API typically uses ``HTTP PUT`` to submit requests with a client-generated transaction identifier.
+The client-server API typically uses ``HTTP PUT`` to submit requests with a client-generated transaction identifier.
 This means that these requests are idempotent.
 The scope of a transaction identifier is a particular access token.
 It **only** serves to identify new